dugramen/godot-global-project/README.md

 > [!TIP]
 > The entire addon import functionality (next section) is implemented as an `editor-only` plugin in `/editor-only/included/addon-importer.gd`.
 You can view that code as an example.

+[!IMPORTANT]
+> Currently only script paths are modified.
+Other resources seem a lot more complicated, so I'll have to tackle them at a later date.
+>
+> For now, any resource can be loaded if they ere simple.
+But if they themselves have dependencies, they may fail to load.
+Somewhat of a solution is to make every sub-resource unique, which will embed them.
+But that inflates file sizes, and it doesn't let them be shared.
+>
+> Another solution is to not use the editor and attatch resources by code.
+This can be fine until you need to load scenes.

 ### `addons`
 Store normal addons in here, even ones from the AssetLib.
 There are various options for how these addons should be (automatically) imported, depending on folder colors.